 — Halloween window clings

-— Haunted house – Place fake tombstones in your front yard alongside a few protruding skeleton hands to dare guests to enter your haunted house.
-Inside, hanging ghost decor can float along the ceiling, and posable skeletons can make themselves cozy on couches and chairs.
+Hang ghost decor that floats along the ceiling, and posable skeletons that make themselves cozy on couches and chairs.
 For younger children, add a bit of humor by dressing skeletons in their own silly Halloween costumes or placing them in hilarious poses.
 (Who says skeletons don’t love doing yoga?)

-— Monster mash – A monster mash-themed Halloween party is all about, well, the monsters.
+A monster mash-themed Halloween party is all about, well, the monsters.
 Purchase cut-outs of your favorite monsters, such as Frankenstein’s monster, Dracula, mummies, or werewolves, and hang them around your space.
+You can even add a few friendly spider balloons to get kids excited to boogie down.
 By choosing a bright green and orange color palette with the rest of this decor, your party will feel lively, even despite your living-dead guests.

-— Mad scientist – For a mad scientist-themed bash, decorate your space with beakers and test tubes filled with food coloring-dyed liquids or neon green slime.
+For a mad scientist-themed bash, decorate your space with beakers and test tubes filled with food coloring-dyed liquids or neon green slime.
 You can also use brain-shaped Jell-O molds to create creepy (and delicious) decor your guests can eat.
 To drive this theme home, consider dressing up as a mad scientist with a lab coat, glasses, and wacky hair-do.
+Don’t forget a creepy eyeball garland to gaze upon all of your guests costumes as they enter.

 – Decorate pumpkins – Gather your ghouls for a fun afternoon of pumpkin decorating with a BYO pumpkin decorating event.
 While guests bring their own gourds, you can supply all the necessary crafting materials, including: